Helther/Trigonometrix/README.md

 ## TODO:
 * Add comparison tests with other libraries
-* add constexpr generation and usage of lookup tables of variable sizes
 * Add tests for FMA contracted versions of approximations
 * Add implementations using vector SSE intrinsics and corresponding tests